hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 3. Specify that `modelsummary()` excludes the coefficient on the intercept.

-4. Specify the standard errors to use with `statistic_override=vcov`.

-5. Specify that parentheses should include standard errors with `statistic='std.error'`.
+4. Specify that parentheses should include standard errors with `statistic='std.error'`.

-6. Specify the formatting of the numbers with `fmt=..`.
+5. Specify the formatting of the numbers with `fmt=..`.

-7. Use *flextable* to format the layout (lines etc)
+6. Use *flextable* to format the layout (lines etc)

 ```r